William Patey: Career

 Patey joined the FCO in 1975.
 He went to the Middle East Centre for Arabic Studies (MECAS) from 1977-8.
 From 2005-6 he was the Ambassador to Iraq and from 2002-5 the Ambassador to Sudan.
 Patey gave evidence to The Iraq Inquiry on 24 November 2009 and 5 January 2010.

-From May 2010 to April 2012, Patey was the British Ambassador to Afghanistan.
+From May 2010 to April 2012, Patey was the British ambassador to Afghanistan.

-He joined the consultancy Control Risks as Government and International Relations Adviser in July 2012 and became a Executive Director of HSBC Bank Middle East on 10 July 2012.
+He joined the consultancy Control Risks as Government and International Relations Adviser in July 2012 and became an Executive Director of HSBC Bank Middle East on 10 July 2012.
 Justifying British support for, and arms sales to, serial human rights violators in the Middle East in November 2012—that is, even in the face of the Arab Spring—Patey said, "The people in the Gulf will say, 'you of all people should understand why evolutionary change is better than revolutionary change'," referring to European revolutions.

 He was appointed Chairman of Swindon Town F.C. on 15 October 2012.